 Timothy Beutler – Lecturer Berlin (Production and Music Theory, Audio Engineering Acoustic Tools)

-Timothy Beutler lives in Berlin and is drummer, composer and producer.
+Timothy Beutler lives in Berlin and is a drummer, composer, and producer.
 He has taught at the University of CA, Santa Barbara and at the San Roque School and has given several individual drum lessons.
-As a freelancer, he has been active as musician, engineer and producer.
-He is a member of numerous musical groups such as Moink and A\D\S/R, and Ultra Sutra of several music styles such as glam punk, electro-rock, and rock.
+As a freelancer, he has been active as a musician, engineer, and producer.
+He is a member of numerous musical groups such as Moink and ADS/R, and Ultra Sutra of several music styles such as glam punk, electro-rock, and rock.

 This Pro Tools and Ableton Live specialist lives by the motto “Stay positive!
 You can do anything you want” and wishes to share with his students his passion for music.

-Peter Bremm – Lecturer Frankfurt (History of Production, Sound Theory, Basic
+Peter Bremm – Lecturer at Abbey Road Institute Frankfurt (History of Production, Sound Theory, Basic

 Electronics, Analog/Digital Audio/Interconnectivity, Synthesis (Sound Synthesis),